Free legal advice in Colorado.

 Most of the assistance is free.
 You will not have to pay for the help that you get from Colorado Legal Services (CLS) if you meet certain limits of income.
 To determine this, CLS will need to looks at both your wages and your asset (including home, car, investment accounts, bank accounts, etc.) in order see if you qualify to be accepted for help by their program.
 The elderly can often receive assistance no matter what their income is.

 In addition, they will also need to look at the type of legal situation that you are having and whether or not they have the resources or expertise available to help you.
 If they do not have the tools a family needs, then they will provide a referral.
+There are free lawyers all around the state, including in Denver, Boulder, Colorado Springs and other cities.
 Contact Colorado Legal Services at 303.837.1321 for free legal aid.